 Growth in house prices declined steeply through 2013 (chart 1.8).
 From a 12-month growth rate of 8.2 per cent in February 2013 growth fell each month, turning negative in December.
 In March 2014 12-month growth resumed a positive trend, and prices were 0.3 per cent higher than one year previously.
 In the last three months of 2013 seasonally-adjusted house prices fell by 1.5 per cent, whereas they have risen by 0.9 per cent in the first three months of 2014.
 Seasonally-adjusted price growth was 0.7 per cent from February to March 2014.

-The period 2002-2014 showed large co-variation between the number of dwellings sold and the development of house prices (chart 1.9).
-After a fall in sales as from 2011, house price growth declined in 2013.
-Turnover has however risen recently and remains at a high level.
+The period 2002-2014 showed large co-variation between the number of dwellings sold and the development of house

+1.8 House prices, 12-month growth

 1.9 Number of houses sold and house prices.
 Whole years